 Wyoming and the Affordable Care Act

 Wyoming’s U.S. congressional delegation is comprised entirely of Republicans: Senators Mike Enzi and John Barrasso, and Representative Liz Cheney.
 All three are opposed to the ACA.

 In 2017, Cheney voted in favor of the American Health Care Act, which was House Republicans’ effort to repeal the ACA.
 Barrasso and Enzi both voted in favor of all three pieces of legislation that GOP senators introduced in an effort to pass ACA repeal in that chamber.
-None of those bills was successful, however, and the ACA has remained in place.
-Although opposition to the ACA has been a mainstay for Republicans in Congress, Barrasso and Enzi have been even more opposed than most.
-In October 2014, they were among 14 senators who called for an opposition to spending related to the temporary risk corridor program that was built into the ACA in an effort to stabilize the individual markets.
+None of those bills was successful, however, and the ACA still remains in place.
+Although opposition to the ACA has been a mainstay for Republicans in Congress, Barrasso and Enzi’s degree of opposition is greater than most.
+In October 2014, they were both among 14 senators who opposed spending related to the temporary risk corridor program that was built into the ACA in an effort to stabilize the individual markets.

 Cheney and Barrasso both won re-election in 2018, and both have been elevated to the third-highest-ranking positions for Republicans in their respective chambers.
 Cheney is the House GOP Conference Chair, and Barrasso is the Chair of the Republican Conference in the Senate.

 Former Governor Matt Mead was also generally opposed to the ACA, but has been in favor of Medicaid expansion since 2013, after initially opposing it before that, when states were first considering expansion.
 Mead has said that although he continues to believe the ACA is bad for Americans, “there is no approach that will extricate us from the ACA.
 It is upon us and we must act.”